-Welcome to PATHFINDER's new Ruck+ series.
-Ruck+ is meant to be about miles + work OR ruck + minimal other tools, like sandbags.
+Welcome to PATHFINDER's RUCK+ series.
+RUCK+ is meant to be about miles + work OR ruck + minimal other tools, like sandbags.
 We're focusing on miles + work this week.

 Your first mile is meant to be a warm-up pace, however you define that for yourself right now.
+Regardless of your program, only complete the warm-up mile once.
 Once that mile is up, move over to the side of the path or wherever you're rucking to do the exercises safely.
 Packing gloves in your ruck should be a rule, but if you don't already have them in there (along with a basic first aid kit), you'll want to have them before you head out.
 Mechanix are our favorite, but garden gloves work great in a pinch.

 The half miles in between exercises are meant to be your first intervals work of this class.
 A fast ruck is typically described as any pace less than 15:xx/mile.
 If you're not there, push your pace to a spot where your breathing is deeper, your heart is pumping and you feel cardio at work.